Things to see in Nigeria

 Lekki Conservation Centre

-Head out to the Lekki Penninsula to see and experience the fauna and flora of this region's delicate ecosystems.
-You can see Mona monkeys, crocodiles, bush bucks, Maxwell duikers and giant rats among other fascinating creatures.
-There are trails and tree platforms to maximise... see full details
+Situated on the Lekki Peninsula covering 190 acres (78 hectare), the Lekki Conservation Centre is perfect to experience the fauna and flora of this region's delicate ecosystems.
+Visitors can see Mona monkeys, crocodiles, bush bucks, Maxwell duikers, and giant rats, among other fascinating creatures.
+There are various trails and tree platforms to get the best vantage point.
+It's best to visit in the early morning when the animals are most active.
+Tours need to be booked in advance.

 Sungbo's Eredo